Authored by the expert who managed and guided the team behind the Gabon Property Pack

 Does buying property help me get residency and citizenship in Libreville in 2026?

-As of early 2026, buying residential property in Libreville does not give you automatic residency or a path to citizenship because Gabon does not have a golden visa or investor visa program tied to real estate purchases.
+As of 2026, buying property in Libreville does not appear to give automatic residency or citizenship in Gabon.

 Can I legally rent out property on my visa in Libreville right now?